ArgonDesign/alogic/doc/ports.md

 One example where Alogic raises the abstraction level from Verilog is the use of ports with standard flow control signaling.
-A port should be thought of as a bundle of signals called **payload** going in a **forward** direction.
-In the case of input ports, the payload signals are being driven outside the entity, and are consumed (read) inside the entity that defines them, so 'forward' means incoming.
+A port should be thought of as a bundle of signals called the **payload** going in a **forward** direction.
+In the case of input ports, the payload signals are being driven (written0) outside the entity, and are consumed (read) inside the entity that defines them, so 'forward' means incoming.
 With output ports, this is reversed.
 Output ports are driven by the entity that defines them, and are consumed outside the entity, so the 'forward' direction on output ports means outgoing.
 In addition to the payload, the port can have further **flow control** signals, which are either driven in the same direction as the payload if they are forward signals, or driven the opposite way if they are **backward** signals.

 The following flow control specifiers are supported:
 - `sync` results in an additional **valid** signal